Marie Laura Violet Gayler: Education

 She went on to gain an MSc in 1922 and, in 1924, became the first woman to attain a DSc in Chemistry from the University of London.

 Career

 After completing her BSc, she took a post teaching Botany at Colston's School, Bristol, before joining the Metallurgical Department of the National Physical Laboratory (United Kingdom) (NPL) in 1915 where she was one of the first two women to be appointed to Walter Rosenhain's scientific staff.
 Through her work at NPL, Gayler was elected member of the Institute of Metals in 1917 and member of the Iron and Steel Institute in 1918.

 In 1934 Gayler married her NPL colleague Dr. John Leslie Haughton, although she continued to use her maiden name for professional purposes.
-Although the marriage bar remained in force in the UK civil-service until 1946, Gayler's boss applied for special dispensation and she became one of only 5 women within the civil service to be granted the privilege of being allowed to continue working once married.
-This was sufficiently significant to be reported in the newspapers at the time.
+Although the marriage bar remained in force in the UK civil-service until 1946, Gayler's boss applied for special dispensation and she became one of only five women within the civil service allowed to continue working once married.
+This was sufficiently significant to be reported in the press at the time.